Overview

 Responsibilities

-* Work as part of a team ensuring all patients have a safe handover to the professional and team to complete the care plan and measure outcomes.
+* Work as part of a team ensuring all patients have a safe handover to the professionals and team to complete the care plan and measure outcomes

 * RGN